Sara-tfq/IA-DAS/README.md

 ## Requirements

-Node.js is the only requirement.
+Docker is the only requirement.

 ## Install

 - Clone the repository
-- In each project inside `services/` run `npm install` to download all the dependencies.

-Note: this command should be run again every time you install/delete a package (which should not happen a lot)

-## Run

-In each project, run `node index.js` so the server will start listening to requests.
+- Run docker compose up --build

 ---